-For all names in the test data set that could not be gendered, we then used a team of undergraduate research assistants to look up each name, using the same process as in our audits.
+In our third step, a team of undergraduate research assistants looked up all names that remained unassigned.
 Any name that was not found by an initially-assigned assistant was assigned to a second assistant.
-This process ended up with about 3% of names in the test data set being unassigned a gender.
-13
+This process ended up assigning gender to about 97% of names in the test data.12